 The MSR Hyperflow is the fastest flowing pump filter tested, but also requires the most service.
 The filter, when clogged, can only be backflushed.
-In order to do that, you need to take the system apart completely.
+To do that, you need to take the system apart completely.
 It requires regular backflushing (every 8L in clear water, more in turbid), and is a bit of pain.
 It's a durable unit but requires quite a bit of care.

 We are super impressed with the Sawyer Squeeze, lasting up to 10,000 gallons and pretty well built-in nature.
 Sawyer offers three systems, the regular Squeeze, Mini, and Micro.
 With all these systems, the bags breaking when in "squeeze" mode are the most annoying.
 When squeezed too hard, the bags break at the seams, with the Mini being the most problematic of them all.
 The regular Sawyer offers a good amount of flow, with less squeeze-force required, breaking fewer bags overall.
 All of these systems do require you to carry a plastic syringe to backflush after most uses.
 Overall, the regular Squeeze requires the least maintenance simply because it's a bigger squeeze system than the rest.

-Another great squeeze bottle is the Katadyn BeFree 0.6L, our favorite option for lightweight missions like trail running.
+Another great squeeze bottle is the Katadyn BeFree 0.6L, our favorite for lightweight missions like trail running.
 The bottle that it comes with is also prone to leaking.
 However, we found that it can be attached to other hand bottle options that are much more durable.
 Overall, its durability is a drawback, but the filter itself offers some of the best flow and adaptability.
-To clean, simply swish it in clean water.
-You don't need to carry any extra parts and clogging does not happen often.
+Cleaning is easy; just swish it in clean water.
+You don't need to carry any extra parts, and clogging does not happen often.

 The Sawyer Squeeze and Lifestraw Personal Water Filter are two options that we really like.
 If you're seeking the most barebones option that doesn't require you to carry extra items, the Lifestraw is where it's at.
-It's light, easy to carry, and long enough so you don't have to get your face into water sources.
-Both the Squeeze Mini and Micro are fine options for on-the-go carry, but require you to still carry a syringe and straw adaptor.UV Light
+It's light, easy to carry, and long enough to provide easy access to water sources.
+Both the Squeeze Mini and Micro are fine options for on-the-go carry but require you to carry a syringe and straw adaptor.UV Light

 This is one of the most unreliable systems simply because it needs a power source.
 Battery life can be tough to predict, especially in colder temperatures.
 The CrazyCap earns a higher score than the SteriPen here because it's completely waterproof.
 It also requires less time to charge overall.
 One charge lasted us about 30 liters but only took 1.5 hours to charge completely.
 After testing it for months, it was consistent.
 Neither are units we'd completely trust on a long backpacking trip, but both are suitable for travel or purifying municipal water sources on a regular basis.